Obstetrics & Gynaecology

 • Presentation: Heavy bleeding, cramping, os may be open or closed.

-• Risk: Continued bleeding, infection.
+• Risk: Continued bleeding, infection, Asherman's syndrome if untreated.

 Complete Miscarriage